-- The Snohomish Public Utility District (PUD) owns the streetlight heads and performs all repair and maintenance on the streetlights, including replacement of broken lenses and burned out bulbs.
+- The Snohomish Public Utility District (PUD) owns a portion of the streetlight heads and performs all repair and maintenance on the streetlights, including replacement of broken and burned out bulbs.

-- The City and PUD rely on reports from private citizens for information about streetlight problems.
+- The City and PUD rely on reports from community members for information about streetlight problems.

-Please have the following information available when reporting a streetlight that is not working properly:
+Please have the following information available when reporting a streetlight that is not working:

 - The nearest address to the malfunctioning streetlight.

 - If possible, the number that is printed near the lens of the light (beginning with an “A” or “S”).

 - A description of how the streetlight is not working, ie. cycling (turning on and off), burned out, broken lens, etc.